Learn to Czech Nymph in BC

 Our streams have many of the standard insects such as stoneflies, caddis, and many mayfies due to the pristine water conditions.
 Using fly patterns that imitate these insects in their nymph stage is critical to the success of the Czech nymph technique.

 When teaching we use various fly rods specifically designed for Czech nymphing such as Admira, Vision and Sage.

 One of my favorite things about using this style of fly fishing is you never know what you’re going to catch and you always have to be prepared and remember your tippet strength!
 The normal tippet size is 3X or 4X fluorocarbon in our coastal streams.

 Learn More About Nymphing and get Hands-On Training

-If you want to get some hands-on training you can book one of my guided trips here and learn the technique of Czech Nymphing on our beautiful coastal BC rivers!
+If you want to get some hands-on training you can book one of my guided trips here or take this online course and learn the technique of Czech Nymphing on our beautiful coastal BC rivers!